Arboretum

 Flower Show

-The flower show is a biennial event that showcases what we do as gardeners.
-It is free and open to the public.
-The show features horticulture specimens, floral designs and educational exhibits.
-All members of the Club are encouraged to participate in various roles.
-The entries are professionally judged by flower show judges from the state of Ohio.
+The biennial flower show showcases our work as gardeners and is free and open to the public.
+It features horticultural specimens, floral designs, and educational exhibits.
+All club members are encouraged to participate, and entries are judged by certified flower show judges from Ohio. |

 Fourth of July Parade Float

 The Parade Committee designs and builds the Garden Club’s Independence Day parade float.
-After the parade theme is announced by the Village Improvement Society in the spring, committee members brainstorm ideas and create a beautiful float in the week preceding the parade.
+After the parade theme is announced by the Village Improvement Society in the spring, committee members brainstorm ideas and create a beautiful float in the week preceding the parade. |

-Garden Tour
+The Garden Tour

 Library and Post Office Flowers

-For over half a century the Gates Mills Garden Club has been providing flowers for the Gates Mills branch of the Cuyahoga County Library, and more recently for the Gates Mills Post Office.
-A different club member brings a floral design or plant every week of the year.
-Designs are delivered on Monday and maintained during the week to guarantee a lovely display.
-Many times the display is appropriate for a holiday or celebration.
+For over half a century, the Gates Mills Garden Club has provided flowers for the Gates Mills branch of the Cuyahoga County Library, and more recently, the Gates Mills Post Office.
+Each week, a member delivers a floral design and maintains it throughout the week.
+Displays often reflect holidays or special celebrations, ensuring a beautiful, timely arrangement. |

 May Baskets